bahmutov/spec-change/README.md

 $ npx spec-change --folder "path to folder" --ts-config tsconfig.json
 ```

 If there is `tsconfig.json` file in the current folder, it will be used automatically.
+You can only specify the `--ts-config` option or `allowJs`.

 ### NPM module